ascential/am-stalkedbybean/README.md

 You can perform all the steps for deploying your app (initializing it, handling secrets, creating the environment, deploying the version and terminating environment finally) by running a simple Ruby script.

 1. Initialise a default config file.
 Replace `your-environment-name` which whatever applies to you (eg; test, staging, production etc).
+This should generate a [config file](./config/config_test.yml) and [config settings file](./config/.settings.yml).
 ```
 stalkedbybean init your-environment-name
 ```

-2. Update the generated config file with the config options relevant to _your_ app especially the mandatory ones for setting up secrets.
+2. Update the generated [config file](./config/config_test.yml) with the config options relevant to _your_ app especially the mandatory ones for setting up secrets.
 You won't be able to get your `kms_arn` until you set up your secrets below so leave that for now.

 Detailed information on how to update your config options [can be found here](./docs/setting_up_config_file.md).

-This will be the default config file.
-You have to pass it with the flag ```-f FILENAME``` when running the gem commands.
+3. The generated file will automatically be set as your default config file.
+You can override this by passing it with the flat ```-f FILENAME``` when running the gem commands or changing the default file in `config/.settings.yml`.

 ## Commands Details